arcadiapage/arcadiapage.github.io/_posts/2023-05-01-INFP-gentle-daily-structure.md

 I'm not obsessive about following my chronotype perfectly (I'm a Dolphin, BTW), but learning more about chronotypes and natural cycles has helped me to build a simple, three part structure for my day that is flexible, enjoyable, and helps me to [show up daily](https://arcadiapage.com/2023-04-28-reaching-creative-goals-a-little-every-day/) for what's important to me.

-*(P.S.
-If you would like to learn more about planning and organizing your day as an INFP, check out my book [Idealist Dreams: How I Learned to Plan as an INFP](https://payhip.com/b/KrBh))*

-Picture:
 ![How I Create Gentle Daily Structure as an INFP](/uploads/create-gentle-daily-structure-infp.png "INFP organization INFP planner INFP Personal Growth INFP Organized"){: .mx-auto.d-block :}

 # Here's My Current Daily Structure